ugo-studio/streamline.js/README.md

   - `areEqual`, `areNotEqual`: Deeply compare any JavaScript values.
   - `toCanonicalString`: Create a deterministic string representation of any JavaScript value.
 - Secure Cryptography:
+  - `encrypt` / `decrypt`: Robust AES-GCM encryption for raw binary data (`Uint8Array`).
-  - `encryptString` / `decryptString`: Modern AES-GCM encryption with a self-describing token that embeds all algorithm/KDF parameters and TTL; URL-safe (base64url) output.
+  - `encryptString` / `decryptString`: The same robust encryption for strings, with URL-safe base64url output.
+  - `encryptStream` / `decryptStream`: Streaming encryption and decryption for large payloads using Web Streams.
   - `hashObject`: Create a deterministic SHA-256 hash of any JavaScript value, including complex nested objects, Maps, Sets, and even structures with circular references.
 - Type-Safe: Fully written in TypeScript to provide excellent autocompletion and catch errors at compile time.
 - Seamless Chaining: `ArrayUF` methods (including native ones like `.map` and `.filter`) return an `ArrayUF` instance, allowing for elegant and readable method chaining.